Data protection

 Value: “”

-Purpose: This cookie saves your settings before you play an embedded Vimeo video.
-This will ensure you to receive your preferred settings again next time you watch a Vimeo video.
+Purpose: This cookie stores your settings before you play an embedded Vimeo video.
+This way, the next time you watch a Vimeo video, you will have your preferred settings again.

 Name: vuid